Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: Metrics for the goodness of fit in the presence of systematics

 where $\mathcal{P}(\,\chi^2, n_\text{d})$ denotes the $\chi^2$ distribution with $n_\text{d}$ degrees of freedom.
 We set $0.05$ as the threshold probability, below which we reject the hypothesis that the model is the underlying truth of the measurement in a particular case.

-Figure~\ref{fig:FOB_FOM} presents the performance metrics for all five cases.
+Figure~\ref{fig:FOB_FOM} presents the performance metrics for all five cases for both values of $k_{\rm min}$ used in this work (0.009 and 0.025 \kmpc, see Sect.~\ref{sec:fullshape}.
 In the top panel, which displays the FoB values, we observe that the estimated parameters do not exhibit significant bias for most of the mitigation strategies.
-However, in {\it detmodel3}, the bias exceeds the 68\% confidence threshold, indicating a systematic deviation, which is evident in Fig.~\ref{fig:corner_plot}.
-The second panel from the top shows, through the FoM, that the mitigation strategy has little impact on the model’s constraining power.
+However, in {\it detmodel3} with $k_{\rm min} = 0.009 \hmpc$, the bias exceeds the 68\% confidence threshold, indicating a systematic deviation (evident in Fig.~\ref{fig:corner_plot}) that is absent after increasing $k_{\rm min}$.
+The second panel from the top shows, through the FoM, that the mitigation strategy has little impact on the model’s constraining power, however there is a slight decrease in the FOM using the higher $k_{\rm min}$.
 The third panel shows that parameter error bars are not strongly influenced by the mitigation strategy, the largest deviations are below 5\%.
-Finally, in the bottom panel the $p$-value metric indicates that the model successfully fits most cases, except for {\it detmodel1} and {\it detmodel3}, which are below the rejection threshold.
-We note that despite its low $p$-value, {\it detmodel1} does induce significant biases, as seen in Fig.~\ref{fig:bar_plots_cosmo}.
+Finally, in the bottom panel the $p$-value metric indicates that the model successfully fits most cases, except {\it detmodel3}, which is below the rejection threshold in the low $k_{\rm min}$ case.

 \end{appendix}